 - Growing of Khomba in open places and roadsides and Bamboo along the stream edges

-- Establishment of 1 acre plot of medicinal plants
+- Establishment of a 1-acre plot of medicinal plants

 - Increasing of the grass cover in areas with high soil erosion potential

-- Utilization of soil fertility through addition of compost, green manure and bio gas manure
+- Utilization of soil fertility through the addition of compost, green manure, and biogas manure

-These activities can be expected to enhance and maintain the bio-diversity resources in the estate in sustainable manner while helping organic production activities also by providing plant nutrients and organic pesticides, reducing soil erosion and by managing pest and pathogens through natural enemies.
+These activities can be expected to enhance and maintain the bio-diversity resources in the estate in a sustainable manner while helping organic production activities also by providing plant nutrients and organic pesticides, reducing soil erosion and by managing pests and pathogens through natural enemies.